gvwilson/thirdbit/src/fiction/bear/index.md

 "Around here, he'll spend the rest of his life telling everyone how it wasn't such a big deal."

-"Excuse me, Your Highness," Sergeant Dambu interrupted, "But you said that the man in the market gave Her Highness a ribbon."
+"Excuse me, Your Highness," Sergeant Inambu interrupted, "But you said that the man in the market gave Her Highness a ribbon."

 "Yes, a blue one," the prince confirmed bitterly.
 "I thought he was just trying to earn some royal favor."

 "Do you still have it?"
-Sergeant Dambu asked.
+Sergeant Inambu asked.

 The prince raised his eyebrows at Dolly.
 "I think so," she said.
 "Yes, I'm sure of it, it's upstairs on the princess's dresser."

-"If it could be brought down, I might be able to use it to find the princess," Sergeant Dambu said.
+"If it could be brought down, I might be able to use it to find the princess," Sergeant Inambu said.
 Noxy could hear the reluctance in the magician's voice.

 Dolly didn't need any more urging.
 As she trotted up the stairs the sergeant called out, "And if Highness's hair brush could be brought down as well, it might also be useful."
 She turned to one of the soldiers standing beside her.
-"Jinpa, see if you can find my apprentices.
+"Rinpa, see if you can find my apprentices.
 Have them meet me in the front courtyard in ten minutes."
 With a slight bow of her head to the prince, she added, "If you will excuse me, Your Highness?
 I need some time to prepare."